The Leaf, Root & Fruit guide to Covid-19 Panic Induced Edible Gardening 12

 Watermelon radishes are a mild flavour radish that are fun and quick to grow.

 These (hopefully) wont be a staple crop for you, but they are very quick to harvest.
 Radishes don’t take up much room.
 Combined with their quick turnaround to harvest they are great for filling the spaces in between larger veggies while still establishing.
 Every few weeks sow enough seeds for a small crop to keep you in continuous supply.
+This is called succession planting.

 Broccoli and Cauliflower